TassioCarmo/havard-cs50x-week2-arrays/README.md

 In C, strings end with a special character, '\0', or a byte with all eight bits set to 0, so our programs have a way of knowing where the string ends.
 This character is called the null character, or NUL.

 <img src = "https://cs50.harvard.edu/x/2022/notes/2/string.png">

+So the computer isn't using 3 bytes for HI! but 4